Abdalla-Eldoumani/FastMathExt/README.md

 # FastMathExt

-FastMathExt is a high-performance C++ extension for Python that provides efficient implementation of mathematical functions.
-It includes fast factorial calculation and optimized matrix multiplication, leveraging C++ and OpenMP for optimal performance.
+astMathExt is a high-performance C++ extension for Python that provides efficient implementation of mathematical functions.
+Currently, it implements an exact factorial calculator that can handle arbitrarily large numbers with perfect precision and optimized matrix multiplication, leveraging C++ and OpenMP for optimal performance.

 ## Features

 ### Factorial Calculation
-- Fast factorial calculation using iteration
+- Exact factorial calculation without precision loss
-- Modulo arithmetic (10^9 + 7) to handle large numbers
+- Handles arbitrarily large numbers (1000+ factorial)
+- Returns precise results as strings to maintain accuracy
+- Efficient implementation using Python's arbitrary-precision arithmetic
-- Dynamic programming approach for optimization
+- Proper error handling for invalid inputs

 ### Matrix Multiplication
 - Cache-optimized matrix multiplication